 A sentence by sentence analysis of Rachel Stewart’s NZ Herald November 2018 article

-Months ago I heard that NZ campaigning journalist and environmentalist Rachel Stewart’s article about the abusive term TERF had received more negative commentary than any since the instigation of the Media Council in New Zealand.
+Months ago I heard that NZ campaigning journalist and environmentalist Rachel Stewart’s article about the abusive term TERF had received the most negative commentary by far since the instigation of the Media Council in New Zealand.
 (The Media Council was formed from the Press Council until a few years ago to take account of newspaper and journal online content and to cover any site including blogs).
 I decided that I’d try to find whether the controversy was justified.
 Below is a sentence by sentence analysis which I wrote in the light of the recent social media tirade against Stewart by people saying they would not pay to access the Herald through its paywall because of her journalism.

 My initial assessment was that the New Zealand Herald need have no concerns about this article.
 I didn’t believe there was anything in the article that contravened the Media Council guidelines since it was an opinion piece.

 In the event the Media Council found against all aspects of the complaints bar one.
 The comments about the funding of (and these are my words) a gender industrial empire with trans ideology as a Trojan Horse bringing behind it a permanent and growing market in lifelong pharmaceuticals was described as “not being based in fact”.
-When I looked I found reports linking the people Stewart named and their organisations to large funding for trans activist organisations and other people and organisations proposing increasingly radical forms of transhumanism (people ‘enhanced’ by technology) where transactivism is the wedge issue.
+When I looked I found reports linking the people Stewart named and their organisations to extensive funding for trans activist organisations.
+Other people and organisations proposed increasingly radical forms of transhumanism (people ‘enhanced’ by technology) where transactivism is the wedge issue.

-There is also evidence to support the claim that some groups with interests in medicine and pharmaceuticals recognise the opportunity provided by an endless supply of people needing expensive lifelong surgery and medication.
-The three elements are there but not linked.
-In retrospect it’s probably not that surprising that the Herald baulked at trying to link the same people to supporting big pharma as were supporting transactivism.
-But there is certainly big money in each area.
+There is also evidence to support the claim that some groups with interests in medicine and pharmaceuticals recognise the opportunity provided by an endless supply of people needing expensive lifelong surgery and medication and there are regular financial reports on the investment opportunities offered by transgender surgery.
+In retrospect it’s probably not that surprising that the Herald baulked at trying to link extremely rich and powerful billionaires supporting big pharma and transactivism.

 The Media Council’s criteria for finding fault say that articles should not deliberately mislead.
 They say that an opinion piece or column content is widely understood to consist largely of the writer’s own opinions based on a foundation of fact.
 Achieving balance (both sides opinions matched) is not essential in every article.
 For long running issues balance is achieved in the coverage over time in the entire publication.